How to Read a File Line By Line in Bash

 Debian,apt

-When reading a file line by line, you can also pass more than one variable to the read command, which will split the line into fields based on IFS.
-The first field is assigned to the first variable, the second to the second variable, and so on.
-If there are more fields than variables, the leftover fields are assigned to the last variable.
+You can pass more than one variable to read to split each line into fields based on IFS.
+The first field goes into the first variable, the second into the second, and so on.
+If there are more fields than variables, the leftover fields are all assigned to the last variable.

 while IFS=, read -r distro pm; do